jeffhx/wallabag2.koplugin/README.md

 Requires KoReader to be restarted.

-Plugin will show up as, `NEW: Wallabag2`, on (top) left hand menu for:
+Plugin will show up as, `NEW: WallabagX`, on (top) left hand menu for:

   * for file browser view, file system
   * for book reader view, bookmarks